The-Alchemist/co/Readme.md

 [![Test coverage][coveralls-image]][coveralls-url]
 [![Downloads][downloads-image]][downloads-url]

-  Generator based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way.
+  Generator-based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way.

 ## Co v4